 A preliminary list of steel plants in each country was gathered from public and private data sources including Steel On The Net, OECD Steel Committee, Association for Iron & Steel Technology (AIST), AIM Market Research, and USGS Mineral Yearbooks, as well as various company and government sources.
-Data for proposed steel plants was gathered from OECD papers on steelmaking capacity developments, and includes global coverage of steel plants proposed as of December 2019.
+Data for proposed iron and steel plants was gathered from company announcements, press releases, and the OECD papers on steelmaking capacity developments, and includes global coverage of iron and steel plants proposed as of March 1, 2022.
 The data was then vetted against additional sources of information, listed below.

-Steel plant data is updated and maintained through five main sources:
+Iron and steel plant data is updated and maintained through six main sources:

-- Corporate reports and data sources from steel plant owner and parent companies
+- Corporate reports and data sources from iron and steel plant owner and parent companies

-- Reports by national and regional steel industry groups
+- Reports by national and regional iron and steel industry groups

 - News and media reports